senner007/jumbleScramblePluginPointer/readme.txt

 + option to fire layoutComplete after all instances have been initialized
 + Animation speed logic to determine when to speed up animations.
 + Adds touch support with fallback to pointer and then mouse as input - prevents multiple/multi touch events.
++ Lock/unlock methods which prevents dragging to and from instance

 Fixed: